AdobeDocs/analytics.en/help/implement/vars/plugins/addproductevar.md

 # Adobe plug-in: addProductEvar

-> [!IMPORTANT] This plug-in is provided by Adobe consulting as a courtesy to help gain more value out of your use of Adobe Analytics.
+> [!IMPORTANT] This plug-in is provided by Adobe Consulting as a courtesy to help gain more value out of your use of Adobe Analytics.
 Adobe Customer Care does not provide support with this plug-in, including installation or troubleshooting.
 If you require help with this plug-in, contact your organization's Account Manager.
 They can arrange a meeting with a consultant for assistance.

 The `addProductEvar` plug-in allows you to easily add an Adobe Analytics merchandising eVar that uses product syntax to the products variable without worrying whether the already-existing contents of the products variable will be changed/moved/deleted.
 Adobe recommends using this plug-in if you want to easily add product syntax merchandising eVars to the `products` variable.
 You don't need to use the `addProductEvar` plug-in if you don't use merchandising eVars with product syntax.